Colombiana: Controversy

 A nonprofit group called PorColombia criticized the film, saying that it stereotyped Colombia in a negative way.
 Carlos Macias, president of PorColombia, claimed that the film is proof of a "total lack of creativity" in Hollywood.
 When asked about the situation in an interview, Saldaña said "Shame on them?
 I don't know, I wish I knew how to address stupid unintelligent comments but I don't, I'm not a stupid person."

 The following year, in an essay published in Senses of Cinema, David Martin-Jones focused on a different aspect of the South American character, believing that the film provided "a different perspective" concerning immigration and international wealth inequality.
 He notes that a "character from the global south wreaks havoc on the wealthy and corrupt in the global north", offering "a different perspective than is usually seen in a Hollywood blockbuster."

 Box office

 Colombiana grossed $36.7 million domestically (United States and Canada), and $26.8 million in other territories, for a worldwide total of $63.5 million, against a budget of $40 million.
 It opened at No. 2, in the first of its three consecutive weeks in the Top 10 at the domestic box office.

 Sequel

 At the 2015 CineEurope, when the production house EuropaCorp announced upcoming films, it mentioned that Colombiana 2 was in development.
-While Saldaña responded to an interviewer in 2017, that she wouldn't mind reprising her role as Cataleya, as of 2025 no such sequel exists.
+While Saldaña responded to an interviewer in 2017, that she would not mind reprising her role as Cataleya, as of 2026 no such sequel exists.